Optimizing the $\theta_{23}$ octant search in long baseline neutrino experiments: Simulation method

 \section{Simulation method}

 In this work we use the GLoBES software \cite{Huber:2004ka,Huber:2007ji} to calculate the sensitivities for the $\theta_{23}$ octant determination.
-The analysis is done by calculating $\chi^2$ values with the same approach as we took in our previous work \cite{Das:2014fja}.
+As per our previous work \cite{Das:2014fja}, the analysis is done by calculating $\chi^2$ values with the same approach.
 The octant discovery potential is obtained from the $\Delta \chi^2$ distribution defined as:

 where $\chi^2 (\theta_{23})$ represents the $\chi^2$ value for any given $\theta_{23}$ value and $\chi^2 (\pi/2 - \theta_{23})$ its value in the opposite octant.
 The 5$\sigma$ confidence level is then obtained as the $\Delta \chi^2 = 25$ contour along this distribution.
 In each calculation of $\Delta \chi^2$ we keep $\theta_{23}$ and $\delta$ fixed to their assigned values.